ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 .. note::

    If users have not automated their workflow using cron, they will need to ensure that they continue issuing ``rocotorun`` commands to launch all of the tasks in each experiment.
-While switching between experiment directories to run ``rocotorun`` and ``rocotostat`` commands in both is possible, it may be easier to finish the ``control`` experiment's tasks before starting on ``test_expt``.
+While switching between experiment directories to run ``rocotorun`` and ``rocotostat`` commands in both directories is possible, it may be easier to finish the ``control`` experiment's tasks before starting on ``test_expt``.

 Compare and Analyze Results